adam-p/yesterday-i-learned/java.md

 * If `layout_weight` is given, [then](http://developer.android.com/training/basics/firstapp/building-ui.html) `layout_width` is useless (irrelevant), and should be set to 0dp or 0px.
 * The back button does ["back navigation"](http://developer.android.com/design/patterns/navigation.html) (whichever activity shown in reverse chronological order); the in-app backs do "up navigation".
 The term "up" refers to the hierarchical parent of the current activity, a hierarchy you declare in `AndroidManifest.xml`.
 * Putting a library into `libs/` seems to do it.
+* If gradle is too old, update the `classpath 'com.android.tools.build:gradle:2.1.2'`... in the gradle file.
+Gradle will update itself.
+[True fact.](http://stackoverflow.com/questions/17634708/android-studio-upgraded-from-0-1-9-to-0-2-0-causing-gradle-build-errors-now/17648742#17648742)
+* Order in the layout xml files matters.
+* The project's JDK settings is in File > Project Structure, which is not in Settings for studio.
+* If you don't know what the fresh hell you are doing, [here is a layouts cheat sheet](http://labs.udacity.com/images/Layout-Cheat-Sheet.pdf).